nirajdesai70-del/ntppl_nsready_platform/gpt_review/TENANT_ISOLATION_FIX_PLAN_FINAL.md

 * Validate UUID with `validate_uuid()`
 * If resource doesn't exist → 404
-* If tenant header present and resource belongs to a different customer → 404 or 403 (consistent with Phase 1 choice)
+* If tenant header present and resource belongs to a different customer → 404 (per error code policy)

 **Pattern:**
 ```python